 Confidentiality

-Note: Please see Division 7, Part 6 of the Law and rule 138A of the Rules which provides for the use and disclosure of confidential information.

 Unless these Procedures state otherwise, any information provided to AEMO, a User, or a Network Operator under these Procedures is classified as confidential information for the purposes of the Law and the Rules.

+Note: Division 7, Part 6 of the Law and rule 138A of the Rules provides for the use and disclosure of confidential information.

-Market audit
+Market Audit

 AEMO must undertake a review in accordance with this clause (“Review”) at least every two years.